MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Tasks

-For both the AVOS and actor/action segmentation cases, we train the model using a combination of distribution- and region-based losses.
+\textbf{Automatic video object segmentation.} Automatic Video Object Segmentation (AVOS) is defined as grouping pixels into foreground object masks representing the primary object in a video sequence, where primary is distinguished as the object showing dominant motion or distinguishing appearances across the frames~\cite{wang2021survey}.
+For this task, we train the model using a combination of distribution-based and region-based losses.
 In particular, we combine the distribution-based focal~\cite{lin2017focal} and the region-based Dice~\cite{milletari2016v} losses.
 Notably, this combination ameliorates the challenge of class imbalance ~\cite{lin2017focal,milletari2016v}, as in both our tasks, background pixels are more frequent than other classes.
-To support many-to-many label propagation in AVOS we use the entire clip groundtruth to compute the loss.
-However, for the actor/action segmentation dataset, we only have a ground-truth label for the centre frame; so, it is not directly applicable to perform many-to-many label propagation.
-Thus, in actor/action segmentation we initially train our model without label propagation and compute pseudo-labels for unlabelled frames.
-Then the groundtruth of the centered frame and pseudolabels for the rest of the frames within the clip are used to train our model with label propagation to enforce the many-to-many label consistency across the clip.
-Further details on the learning scheme are in appendix~\ref{ap:training}.
+To support many-to-many label propagation in AVOS we use the entire clip ground truth to compute the loss.

+\textbf{Actor-action segmentation.} Actor-action segmentation is defined as delineating regions from a given video with the corresponding label of an actor-action tuple, with actors being objects that are participants in some actions~\cite{xu2015can}.
+For actor-action segmentation, we train the model using only distribution-based loss.
+In particular, we use the distribution-based multiclass focal cross entropy loss~\cite{lin2017focal}.
+For the A2D dataset that is used for evaluation, ground truth labels are available only for the centre frame.
+Therefore, we segment all the frames in a clip together, but minimize the loss for the center frame only.
+Since the whole clip is processed together, the model learns to segment all the frames in a clip with supervision from only the centre clip ground truth.
+This approach allows us to apply label propagation in a similar way as for the AVOS task.

+\textbf{Video semantic segmentation.} Video Semantic Segmentation (VSS), also referred as Video Scene Parsing (VSP), aims to label all the pixels in a scene according to semantic categories of thing and stuff classes in an instance agnostic fashion~\cite{wang2021survey,yan2020video}.
+For VSS/VSP, the only change is in the number of outputs of the last layer of the task head, which is set to number of semantic classes.
+For this task, we train the model using distribution-based cross-entropy and the region-based Dice~\cite{milletari2016v} losses.
+We did not use any additional synthetic data augmentation techniques, such as clip-level copy-paste, which is used elsewhere~\cite{kim2022tubeformer}.

+\textbf{Audio-visual segmentation.} Audio-Visual Segmentation (AVS) is defined as segmenting objects that are the source of sounds in the corresponding audio stream captured together with the video~\cite{zhou2022audio}.
+There are two formulation of the problem: One aims to segment single sound sources; the second aims to segment multiple sound sources.
+This problem poses additional challenges, as the same object (\eg a person) is segmented as foreground in frames where it is producing sound (\eg singing or talking) and is considered as background in frames when not producing any sound (\ie silent).
+For training, we follow the same objectives used in earlier AVS work~\cite{zhou2022audio}, \ie cross-entropy loss and Kullback–Leibler (KL) divergence for the multiple sound source setting and only cross-entropy for the single sound source setting.